-In addition to Hezbollah, Iran has mobilized, funded, and armed thousands of Shiite fightersto defend Assad’s regime, inflaming Sunni-Shiite sectarian tensions in the process.
+In addition to Hezbollah, Iran has mobilized, funded, and armed thousands of Shiite fighters to defend Assad’s regime, inflaming Sunni-Shiite sectarian tensions in the process.
 These fighters, recruited from across the Arab and Islamic world, including Iraq, Afghanistan , and Pakistan, were brought under the unified command of Qassem Soleimani.

-An estimated 3,000 Afghans, primarily immigrants and refugees residing in Iran and Syria, form the Liwa Fatemiyoun (Fatemiyoun Division).
+An estimated 3,000 Afghans, primarily immigrants, and refugees residing in Iran and Syria, form the Liwa Fatemiyoun (Fatemiyoun Division).
 Afghan children as young as fourteen have died in combat in Syria, revealing the IRGC’s shockingly unscrupulous recruitment practices.
 The US government designated the Liwa Fatemiyoun as a terrorist organization in 2019.
-Additionally, an estimated 1,000 Pakistanis, who receive training from the IRGC Quds Force.
+Additionally, an estimated 1,000 Pakistanis were trained in Mashad under the IRGC Quds Force.
 The Iranian press describes this group, known as the Zainabyoun Brigade, as an elite assault force.
 The core forces of the Zainabyoun Brigade reportedly initially came from Al-Mustafa International University, an Iranian network of colleges and seminaries tasked with disseminating Iran’s religious ideology around the world.

 Iran’s efforts to recruit Shia militants to the Syrian war effort from around the Middle East and beyond center upon the salaries it offers its disaffected conscripts.
-Recruits are offered monthly salaries on a sliding scale dependent on country of origin, basic and advanced military training, and Iran offers to pay the families of “martyrs” for their children’s education and to send family members on annual pilgrimages to holy sites in Iran, Iraq, and Syria.
+Recruits are offered monthly salaries on a sliding scale dependent on country of origin and level of military training.
+Iran offers to pay the families of “martyrs” for their children’s education and to send family members on annual pilgrimages to holy sites in Iran, Iraq, and Syria.
 The salaries are clearly intended to exploit the economic misfortune caused by the war.